BenjaminOddou/alfred-plex/README.md

 #### 1. Filters

 > Filters can be aliased, see section `4.
-Aliases` below
+Alias` below

 Plex filters can be applied by typing `filterName=value`.
 Use `/` to separate them.
 Find the list of filters under each library sections of your servers.